CapSens/integration-slack-qonto/README.md

 You can now reach the server at [**http://localhost:4000**](http://localhost:4000)

-## `Integration`
+## Integration

 An `Integration` is a database object representing a Slack/Qonto account couple.
 Any user can create and edit multiple integrations.
-A periodic report will be sent to the integration's specified Slack channel.
+A periodic report will be sent to each integration's specified Slack channel.

 ## Setup the scheduler

-Un scheduler est paramétré par défaut pour envoyer un rapport par intégration toutes les 5 minutes.
-Cela peut-être changé dans
-**config/config.exs**
 A scheduler is set up by default to send a report for each integration every 5 minutes.
 You change this in **config/config.exs**